jasminepvo/code-journal/round4.md

 #### Thoughts

 - Here we go again.
 Truth is, I prioritized my job over lifetime learning and consistency.
 As a new developer who just landed my first job in tech, which has been a dream of mine, I felt as if I owed my full time commitment and duty to performing as best as possible in my new role, since I was also making the most I've ever made in my life.
-Since then, i've learned tremendously and made an impact in that position which led me to fulfill even bigger dreams.
+Since then, I've learned tremendously and made an impact in that position which led me to fulfill even bigger dreams.
 I became a cofounder and frontend engineering lead, working with the most amazing programmer / friend currently who's doing big things at Google.
 I learned so much when it came to AI, backend, cloud, project mangement, marketing and all other responsiblities that come with a startup.
 I don't regret anything.
-Just looking forward to getting back to consistently coding/learning!
+Just looking forward to getting back to consistently coding/learning/growing each day regardless of where I end up next!
 - Codewars was a good refresher on .replace() and regex
   <img width="1264" alt="Screenshot 2024-09-09 at 5 20 45 PM" src="https://github.com/user-attachments/assets/343f6079-97a6-414c-8708-95a00cba980d">
   <br><br>